theantichris/remote-manager-playbook/README.md

 * I am quite forgetful.
 If I do not write something down, there's a good chance I'll forget it.
 If you don't see me make a note of something important, please say something.
 * I have narcolepsy.
 If you see me yawn, I'm not bored, just tired.
 If you see me get up and move around, it's to maintain my attention and wakefulness.
 * I like to think and process information before acting.
 If we are having a conversation and I'm quiet for a bit I am doing just that.
 I normally will saying something like "processing...".

+## 🏍️ Personal life

+I live in Knoxville, TN with my girlfriend, our 3 kids, a dog, and a cat.
+I love to read, swim, be in nature, play video games, read tarot, and ride my motorcycle.
+I am originally from coastal NC and would love to move back to the ocean someday.